riazufila/be-tray/README.md

 **_Important: Requires Linux machine with systemd!_**

-1. Install PyQt5 with `pip` or user you preferred package manager.
+1. Install PyQt5 with `pip` or use you preferred package manager.

 ```sh
 pip install PyQt5